TOSCA

 Possible values of the network_name endpoint property:

-• PRIVATE: The Compute node does not requires a public IP.
-This is the default behavior if no endpoint capability is defined.
+• PRIVATE: The Compute node does not require a public IP.
+This is the default behaviour if no endpoint capability is defined.

 • PUBLIC: The Compute node requires a public IP.

-• Network provider ID: As the provider_id network property in RADL It defines the name of the network in a specific Cloud provider (see _radl_network):
+• Network provider ID: As the provider_id network property in RADL It defines the name of the network in a specific Cloud provider (see Network Features):

-Furthermore the endpoint capability has a set of additional properties to set the DNS name of the node or the set of ports to be externally accesible:
+Furthermore, the endpoint capability has a set of additional properties to set the DNS name of the node or the set of ports to be externally accessible.

 Advanced properties

-In case that you need a more detailed definition of the networks, you can use the tosca.nodes.network.Network and tosca.nodes.network.Port TOSCA normative types.
-In this way you can define the set of networks needed in your topology using the ports to link the networks with the Compute nodes:
+In case you need a more detailed definition of the networks, you can use the tosca.nodes.network.Network and tosca.nodes.network.Port TOSCA normative types.
+In this way you can define the set of networks needed in your topology using the ports to link the networks with the Compute nodes.

 ...